MaximilienNaveau/magamajo/setup.md

     This creates two files: `fdroid/config.yml` and `fdroid/keystore.p12`.
 The first one is the configuration file for your repository, the second one is a keystore file (these are used for signing apps when building, but this tool doesn't build apps).

     Edit the generated `fdroid/config.yml`.
-The comments will tell you a lot, but make sure the `repo_url` looks something like this (it should include your username instead of `trampoline`):
+The comments will tell you a lot, but make sure the `repo_url` looks something like this (it should include your username instead of `MaximilienNaveau`):

     ```yml
     repo_url: https://raw.githubusercontent.com/MaximilienNaveau/magamajo/main/fdroid/repo